Biarity/Sieve/README.md

 | `@=*`      | Case-insensitive string Contains |
 | `_=*`      | Case-insensitive string Starts with |
 | `==*`      | Case-insensitive string Equals |

+### Handle Sieve's exceptions

+Sieve will silently fail unless `ThrowExceptions` in the configuration is set to true.
+3 kinds of custom exceptions can be thrown:

+* `SieveMethodNotFoundException` with a `MethodName`
+* `SieveIncompatibleMethodException` with a `MethodName`, an `ExpectedType` and an `ActualType`
+* `SieveException` which encapsulates any other exception types in its `InnerException`

+It is recommended that you write exception-handling middleware to globally handle Sieve's exceptions when using it with ASP.NET Core.

 ### Example project
 You can find an example project incorporating most Sieve concepts in [SieveTests](https://github.com/Biarity/Sieve/tree/master/SieveTests).